Please read this webpage in its entirety.

-Panhellenic Council hosts formal recruitment each Fall Semester.
-It is an opportunity to visit each Panhellenic sorority on the Arizona campus.
-Potential new members (PNMs) will meet every chapter and learn what each has to offer.
+Panhellenic Council hosts primary recruitment each Fall Semester.
+It is an opportunity to visit each participating Panhellenic sorority on the Arizona campus.
+Potential New Members (PNMs) will meet every chapter and learn what each has to offer.
 As the week continues, PNMs will visit fewer chapters and will make a final decision by selecting the right group for them.

-If the Formal Recruitment process is not for you, there is always the opportunity to participate in Continuous Open Bidding (COB), which is the informal recruitment process that takes place after formal recruitment and during the Spring semester.
+If the Primary Recruitment process is not for you, there is always the opportunity to participate in Continuous Open Bidding (COB), which is the informal recruitment process that takes place after primary recruitment and during the Spring semester.
 Participating in this process also does not guarantee a bid, and not all chapters participate in COB.

 As a PNM, you will also need to upload a short video answering a few questions about yourself, although it does not need to be completed before you register for recruitment.
 Check out directions.
-After completing the registration form and paying the registration fee, a PNM can come back into their Campus Director account at any time in order to add in their PNM video link or take a look at their registration and make any updates that may come.
+After completing the registration form and paying the registration fee, you can come back into your Campus Director account at any time in order to add in your PNM video link or take a look at your registration and make any necessary updates.
 Set 1 will be determined based on the registration questions and PNM video, so it is important to pay attention and give it your best.
-PNM registration has not been completed until the registration fee has been paid (this $75 registration fee increases to $100 on July 15th, and is non-refundable).
-PNMs have until August 14th to get their PNM video done, but we recommend working on it early so they can relax and enjoy their summer without stress of one more thing they have to do.
+You have until August 11th to get your PNM video done, but we recommend working on it early so you can relax and enjoy your summer without stress of one more thing you have to do.

 Here’s a tip: Don’t rush through the registration process, wait until you have time to sit down and read each question carefully!
 Good luck and we will see you in the Fall!